TomographicImaging/CIL/docs/source/framework.rst

    A_partitioned = ProjectionOperator(ig, partitioned_data.geometry, device = "cpu")

-The `partition` method is defined as part of:
+The :code:`partition` method is defined as part of:

 .. autoclass:: cil.framework.Partitioner
    :members: